Bank loans: the ins and outs

 To purchase a car, boat etc.

-Examples include spending money on a holiday or to cover costs for wedding or home renovations etc.
+Some examples: holiday costs, medical expenses or to cover bills for a wedding or home renovations etc.

-To get out of debt quicker and cheaper and to make management of your debt situation easier
+To get out of debt quicker and cheaper and to make management of your debt easier

 When to take one out?